sourcegraph/handbook/content/strategy-goals/strategy/code-graph/batch-changes/index.md

 - Deliver a great experience in creating changesets at **enterprise scale** (10,000s repositories), resulting in more users onboarding batch changes.
 - Make sure that iterating on batch changes has the **lowest cycle time possible**, and that the debugging experience is smooth.
-- Making it so that making sense of a large number of batch changes and changesets easier
+- Enable our users to make sense of a large number of batch changes and changesets.

 ### Get changesets merged